dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 * Wash hands prior to training and/or sanitize hands (RECOMMENDED).
 * If you do not feel well and/or are nursing any injuries, please stay home and rest.
 * Students must arrive ON TIME to class.
 Arriving late is disrespectful to the Professor/Instructor.
 * Students are REQUIRED to book every class ahead of time.
-This is to have an attendance for the day.
+This is to keep track of attendance for the day.
 * If a student is put on a WAITLIST, you must respect the list.
 If you are put on the waitlist, you CANNOT take class.
-You can still attend class but only to observe.
+You can still attend class, but only to observe.
 This refers back to booking class on time.
 * Students are REQUIRED to have their own Gi, and Kickboxing Gear once enrolled in a monthly membership.
 * Academy gear is available to students on trial only.
 * If you do not have a Gi for the day, you will be required to pay a $5 rental fee.